 Many different species of flea beetles attack garden plants in the United States.
 Some types are selective and only go after certain plant families, but others feed on all types of vegetables, fruits and ornamentals.
 Seedlings, young transplants and tender new growth are favorite targets of these voracious pests.
 Flea beetles can also spread plant diseases, including blight and bacterial wilt.
 They prefer feeding in bright, sunny locations.

-Signs/Damage: Flea beetle larvae hatch from eggs laid at the soil surface and feed on plant roots.
+Flea beetle larvae hatch from eggs laid at the soil surface, then they feed on plant roots.
 Their main damage is to root crops or tubers such as potatoes.
 Adult beetles chew multiple small holes throughout plant leaves, resulting in distinctive shot-hole damage.

-Control: Effective flea beetle treatment starts early in the season, as soon as seedlings break ground.
-GardenTech® brand offers several highly effective options to kill flea beetles by contact and keep protecting for up to three months+.
-These products can be used on many flea beetle favorites, including tomatoes, eggplants, cabbages and potatoes, right up to one day before harvest*:
+Effective flea beetle treatment starts early in the season, as soon as garden seedlings break ground.
+GardenTech brand offers several highly effective options to kill flea beetles and protect your crop:

-- Sevin® Insect Killer Ready to Use simplifies targeted spot treatments of individual plants or small garden areas.
+- Sevin Insect Killer Ready to Use2 simplifies targeted spot treatments of individual plants or small garden areas.
 The adjustable nozzle lets you control the width of your spray for broad coverage or narrow precision.
 Just shake the container and you're ready to kill flea beetles on contact.

 GardenTech is a registered trademark of Gulfstream Home and Garden, Inc.